 - Would you rather fly in a military sim and be able to deploy weapons, or are you looking for a civilian experience?

 - Do you want to fly anywhere in the world, or is a specific region enough for you?

 - Is there a specific helicopter you’d like to fly?

 This guide focuses on two simulators that offer excellent helicopter simulation experiences: DCS World and X-Plane.
-As a relatively new simulator on the market, Microsoft Flight Simulator (MSFS) is also discussed.
+Microsoft Flight Simulator (MSFS), which began supporting helicopters in November 2022, is also discussed.
 There are other options available for helicopter simulation, but any of the three discussed offer a great starting point.